Cat's Eye Nebula: Kinematics and morphology

 The Cat's Eye Nebula is structurally a very complex nebula, and the mechanism or mechanisms that have given rise to its complicated morphology are not well understood.
 The central bright part of the nebula consists of the inner elongated bubble (inner ellipse) filled with hot gas.
 It, in turn, is nested into a pair of larger spherical bubbles conjoined together along their waist.
 The waist is observed as the second larger ellipse lying perpendicular to the bubble with hot gas.

 The structure of the bright portion of the nebula is primarily caused by the interaction of a fast stellar wind being emitted by the central PNN with the visible material ejected during the formation of the nebula.
 This interaction causes the emission of X-rays discussed above.
 The stellar wind, blowing with the velocity as high as 1900 km/s, has 'hollowed out' the inner bubble of the nebula, and appears to have burst the bubble at both ends.

 It is also suspected that the central WR:+O7 spectral class PNN star, HD 164963 / BD +66 1066 / PPM 20679 of the nebula may be generated by a binary star.
-The existence of an accretion disk caused by mass transfer between the two components of the system may give rise to polar jets, which would interact with previously ejected material.
-Over time, the direction of the polar jets would vary due to precession.
+The existence of an accretion disk caused by mass transfer between the two components of the system may give rise to astronomical jets, which would interact with previously ejected material.
+Over time, the direction of the jets would vary due to precession.

 Outside the bright inner portion of the nebula, there are a series of concentric rings, thought to have been ejected before the formation of the planetary nebula, while the star was on the asymptotic giant branch of the Hertzsprung–Russell diagram.
 These rings are very evenly spaced, suggesting that the mechanism responsible for their formation ejected them at very regular intervals and at very similar speeds.
 The total mass of the rings is about 0.1 solar masses.
 The pulsations that formed the rings probably started 15,000 years ago and ceased about 1000 years ago, when the formation of the bright central part began (see above).

 Further, a large faint halo extends to large distances from the star.
 The halo again predates the formation of the main nebula.
 The mass of the halo is estimated as 0.26–0.92 solar masses.